ministryofjustice/hmpps-prisoner-finance-poc-api/docs/c4/docs/purchasing-processes.md

 ```

-Example `PaymentRequest` showing one supplier payment to be taken from from advance if the person has no other funds submitted at step 4:
+Example `PaymentRequest` showing one supplier payment to be taken from advance if the person has no other funds submitted at step 4:

 ```shell
 curl -X 'POST' \